gchq/coreax/documentation/source/examples/analytical_kernel_herding.rst

     # Inspect results
     print(coreset.unweighted_indices)  # The coreset_indices
-    print(coreset.coreset.data)  # The data-points in the coreset print(solver_state.gramian_row_mean)  # The stored gramian_row_mean
+    print(coreset.points.data)  # The data-points in the coreset print(solver_state.gramian_row_mean)  # The stored gramian_row_mean

 Coreax also supports weighted data.
 If we have the same data as described above, but